laurie: As i am only 1/2 way thru Mastin Kipp’s call – i will complete tomorrow….so far he sounds...

 Ashleigh: I have to say, I love The Daily Love!
 Hope you get a nice helping of all the love you need!

 by Kelly MarraSpring cleaning is always a big deal in my house.
-It’s the one time of the year when I feel compelled to dust, mop, wipe down, disinfect and vacuum every square in of my living space all at once.
-There’s no point to all of that hard work when I’m just spreading toxic chemicals around the house with my cleaning supplies, though.
-That’s where the simple knowledge of just a few ingredients you already have floating around your home can save your body and pocketbook unnecessary harassment.
+It’s the one time of the year when I feel compelled to dust, mop, wipe down, disinfect and vacuum every square in of living space all at once.
+But there’s no point to all of that hard work when I’m just spreading toxic chemicals around the house with cleaning supplies!

 Kelly Marra is the kitchen and health conscious force behind RawLifeCoaching.com.
 She spends her time working in her ever expanding garden, creating new, healthy and delicious recipes in the kitchen and playing board games with her husband.
 With free time she loves to hike and take photos of everything.